Leonard L. Riskin

 Books and Monographs

 - Dispute Resolution and Lawyers (with James E. Westbrook, Chris Guthrie, Richard Reuben, Jennifer Robbennolt & Nancy Welsh) (5th ed.)
-(West, forthcoming, 2014)
+(West, 2014)

 - Dispute Resolution and Lawyers (4th ed., Westgroup, 2009) Leonard L. Riskin, James E. Westbrook, Chris Guthrie, Richard Reuben, Jennifer Robbennolt & Nancy A. Welsh

 - The Farmer-Lender Mediation Program: Implementation by the Farmers Home Administration (Administrative Conference of the United States, 1991).